sjmarshy/pinboard-tag-editor/README.md

 fuzzy search of tags, I can't just fob this action off on the current pinboard site.
 Perhaps if everything else goes well?

+### Tagging posts

+it'd be great if my fuzzy search could cover adding tags to posts -this thing is going to end up being a full client, I can feel it.

 ### Things I don't want to lose